a-ws-m/markdown-cv/index.md

 __MEng, Imperial College London__, Materials Science and Engineering

 - Provisional 1st Class.
-- Completed Master's thesis, _Interpretable machine learning for materials_, on modifying a graph neural network for materials property prediction to add uncertainty quantification and interpret results using latent space visualisation.
 - Final year modules included Modelling Materials with Density Functional Theory, Electroceramics, Design for Additive Manufacturing and Nanomaterials.

 ### Key Projects

+__Master's thesis__ &mdash; Interpretable Machine Learning Models for Materials

+Investigated added uncertainty quantification to graph neural networks (GNNs) for materials property prediction using UnlockGNN (see Experience).

+- Evaluated model performance on benchmark datasets using 5-fold cross-validation.
+- Investigated uncertainty quantifier performance graphically and using metrics.
+- Interpreted model results and justified reliability using latent space visualisation.
+- Compared performance of using different kernels with a variational Gaussian process.
+- Interrogated models' perception of materials' similarity to try to correlate model inferences to chemical intuition.

 __Design study__ &mdash; Production line for carbon fibre-reinforced phenolic resin wedges